GDG-Caceres/git-codelab/README.md

 # \<git codelab\>

-Starter with Git codelab
+This is a project by GDG Cáceres to learn use git for managing project in real life.

+## How work?

-## Install the Polymer-CLI
+### Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.

-## Viewing Your Application
+### Viewing Your Application In Local

 ```
 $ polymer serve
 ```

-## Building Your Application
+### Building Your Application

 ```
 $ polymer build